Dovlane/IntroductionToML/README.md

 Link to problem:
 https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques

+# Intro to problem

+Main goal is to based on this data to predict house prices.

 Dataset has 79 descriptive columns:
 1. 57 categorical
 2. 20 quantitative
 3. 4 temporal

 Examples of categorical columns:
 1. OverallQual: Rates the overall material and finish of the house